 (Home’s Value x 80%) – Mortgage Balance = Accessible Equity

 For example, if your home is worth $600,000 and the remaining balance on your mortgage is $250,000, then the equity you have in your loan is $350,000.
-To determine the amount of accessible equity, you need to find the difference between the 80%, or 0.8, of your home's value and your outstanding balance.
+To determine the amount of accessible equity, you need to find the difference between 80% of your home's value and your outstanding balance.

 ($600,000 x 0.8) – $250,000 = $230,0000

-In this sample, you may be able to access $230,000 of your $350,000 equity.
-Borrowing more than this amount will require to pay for LMI.
+In this example, you may be able to access $230,000 of your $350,000 equity.
+Borrowing more than this amount will require you to pay for LMI.

 What can a home equity loan be used for?

-A home equity loan can be used for a variety of purposes.
-These include:
+A home equity loan can be used for a variety of purposes which include the following:

-If you have enough equity on your property, you can consolidate all your debt into a single large repayment instead of paying it off in several smaller chunks.
+If you have enough equity in your property, you can consolidate all your debts into a single large repayment instead of paying it off in several smaller chunks.
 This allows you to save on interest rates and simplify your finances.

 You can use the loan amount to fund home improvement projects, which can help increase the value of your property.